ankush4gupta/ajio_backend/README.md

 Working on this project helped us to learn a lot of new things that goes into building a website.
 This is our collaborative project under the guidance of MASAI Team to facilitate the full stack web development curriculam.

 # Uses
-We can sign in/login,signup,add products to cart,buy prducts from the site.
+We can sign in/login,signup,add products to cart,buy products from the site.

 # Functionalities Added
 <ul>